I Expect You to Die

-I Expect You to Die is a virtual reality action video game developed and published by Schell Games and released in December 2016 for PlayStation 4, and April 2017 for Windows.
+I Expect You to Die is a virtual reality (VR) action video game developed and published by Schell Games and released in December 2016 for PlayStation 4, and April 2017 for Windows.
 In the game, the player assumes the role of a "James Bond-esque" spy and is tasked to complete levels.
 The game can be played using the Oculus Rift, Oculus Rift S, HTC Vive, PlayStation VR, and on the Meta Quest (formerly Oculus) series of headsets.

 A sequel, I Expect You to Die 2: The Spy and the Liar, was released in August 2021.
 Another sequel, I Expect You To Die 3: Cog in the Machine, was released in August 2023.

 Gameplay

 In I Expect You to Die, the player must use their surroundings to solve puzzles.

 I Expect You to Die is a virtual reality game in which the player must solve puzzle scenarios, ranging from breaking out of an aeroplane in a car to surfacing an underwater escape pod.
 Most events are timed and require quick thinking in order to continue.
 Objects are hidden in the surrounding environment seemingly at random, but have a specific purpose the player must figure out in order to solve the puzzle and succeed.